racheltsuchiyama/Amazon_Vine_Analysis/README.md

 ## Summary

 There was a larger percent of non-Vine 5 star reviews compared to Vine 5 star reviews.
-38.2% of the Vine reviews were 5 stars, while 54.4 p Therefore, there is no positivity bias for 5 star reviews in the Vine program.
+38.2% of the Vine reviews were 5 stars, while 54.4% of the non-Vine reviews were 5 stars.
+Therefore, there is no positivity bias for 5 star reviews in the Vine program.
 However, it would be helpful to also compare the 4 star reviews from Vine and non_Vine reviewers.
 Both 4 and 5 stars are considered positive, while 1 or 2 star reviews are negative.
 Therefore, a more comprehensive analysis would also contain the percent of 4 star Vine and non_Vine reviews.

-state if there is any positivity bias for reviews in the Vine program.
-Use the results of your analysis to support your statement.
-Then, provide one additional analysis that you could do with the dataset to support your statement.

-The summary states whether or not there is bias, and the results support this statement (2 pt) An additional analysis is recommended to support the statement